Kionbunny/Data-base-design-/README.md

-# AMUSEMENT PARK DATABASE MANAGEMENT SYSTEM
-# Tools & Technologies used : SQL , MYSQL Work Bench
+# Ticket Booking System for Amusement Park

-Ticket booking system for rides and hotels in an amusement park Designed to store and manage data on ride types, ride details , and the locations of amusement park branches Normalised Database to ensure every table is in BCNF and written few example SQL queries on database.
+A ticket booking system for managing rides and hotel bookings within an amusement park.
+Designed to store and manage data on ride types, ride details, and the locations of amusement park branches.

+- **Tools & Technologies Used**: MySQL, Database Management System
+- **Database Design**:
+  - Created an Entity-Relational Model (ERM) for the amusement park management system and converted it into a relational database.
+  - Normalized the database to ensure every table is in BCNF.
+  - Wrote several example SQL queries to demonstrate database functionality.